RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

 ## Examples

-### Predicting a helical bundle structure on a single core
+### Predictions using a single core

+The default build of Rosetta allows the user to launch an instance of the helical_bundle_predict application which will use one CPU core to compute a trajectory (or, if many trajectories are requested with the `-nstruct` option, many trajectories will be run in sequence).

 TODO TODO TODO

-### Predicting a helical bundle structure in parallel on a cluster
+### Predictions in parallel on a cluster

 #### Parallelism using MPI processes